Hunting a charged Higgs boson pair in proton-proton collisions: Collider analysis

 We observe for the three scenarios that the cross-sections are higher for masses in the range $100\leq M_{H^{\pm}} \leq 250$ GeV.
-This is because there is an important contribution from the neutral heavy Higgs boson $(M_H=500\,\rm GeV)$ which is capable of producing two real charged Higgs bosons.
-Once $M_{H^\pm}=250\,\rm GeV$, the mediation of $H$ is virtual, which suppresses the cross-section as $M_{H^\pm}$ increases.
-It is worth mentioning that we chose $M_H=500\,\rm GeV$ motivated by the analysis of the parameter space carried out in Sec. \ref{SecIII} and by the scenarios that we have defined $(S1-S3)$.
-We also find a high sensitivity on the $\chi_{cb}$, $\chi_{\mu\mu}$ parameters which is reflected in a difference of up to 3 orders of magnitude in the cross-section by comparing the scenarios $S1$ and $S3$ (assuming $M_{H^\pm}=250$ GeV).
-From Fig. \ref{Brs} and Table \ref{XSSMBGD}, we note (in the most optimistic scenario, i.e., $S2$ or $S3$ and $M_{H^\pm}\sim 200$ GeV) a difference of up to 4 orders of magnitude of the signal cross-section compared with the corresponding background production cross-section.
-This can be translated to a difference of $10^9$ number of events assuming an integrated luminosity of $300$ fb$^{-1}$.
-In order to ``isolate" the signal from the SM background, we perform a multivariate analysis, as described in Sec. \ref{MA}.
+This is because the dominant contribution comes from the neutral heavy Higgs boson $(M_H=500\,\rm GeV)$ which is capable of producing two real charged Higgs bosons.
+Once $M_{H^\pm}\geq 250\,\rm GeV$, the mediation of $H$ is virtual, which suppresses the cross-section as $M_{H^\pm}$ increases.
+From Tables \ref{XSsignal} and \ref{XSSMBGD}, for $M_{H^{\pm}}=100$ GeV and $M_H=500$ GeV, we note a difference of up to 7 orders of magnitude between the signal cross-section compared with the corresponding background production cross-section.
+This can be translated to a difference of $10^8$ number of events, assuming an integrated luminosity of $3000$ fb$^{-1}$.
+Even considering the maximum integrated luminosity that the HL-LHC will reach (3000 fb$^{-1}$), in the case $M_H=1000$ GeV any event can be produced, which excludes a massive scalar for such integrated luminosity.
+However, according to our analysis, despite having a handful of events for the case when $M_H=800$ GeV, the HL-LHC may have the potential to scrutinize the possible evidence of the signal we propose, as will be seen later.

 As far as our computation scheme is concerned, we first implement the full model via $\texttt{FeynRules}$ \cite{Alloul:2013bka} for $\texttt{MadGraph5}$ \cite{MadGraphNLO}, later it is interfaced with \texttt{Pythia8} \cite{Sjostrand:2008vc} and \texttt{Delphes 3} \cite{delphes} for detector simulations.
 Concerning the jet reconstruction, the finding package \texttt{FastJet} \cite{Cacciari:2011ma} and the \texttt{anti-$k_t$} algorithm \cite{Cacciari:2008gp} were used.